comunica/Article-ISWC2023-SolidQuery/content/evaluation.md

 Since the only difference between the implementations of the integrated and two-phase approach is in how they plan the query, we can derive the query plan of the integrated approach is very ineffective.
-As such, there is clear need for better query planning during integrated execution, and the two-phase approach shows that performance could become up to an order of magnitude better.
+As such, there is clear need for better query planning during integrated execution, and the two-phase approach shows that performance could become more than two times better.

 [Zero-knowledge query planning](cite:cites zeroknowldgequeryplanning) is ineffective in our experiments because it has been designed under the assumptions of Linked Open Data,